-- Broken %timeit on Python2 due to the use of \\\\qualname\\\.
-PR #9804 - Restore %gui gt to create and return a QApplication if necessary.
+- Broken %timeit on Python2 due to the use of \\qualname\\.
+PR #9804 - Restore %gui qt to create and return a QApplication if necessary.
 PR #9789 - Don't set terminal title by default.
-PR #9801 - Preserve indentation when inserting newlines with Ctrl-O. PR #9770 - Restore completion in debugger.
+PR #9801 - Preserve indentation when inserting newlines with Ctrl-0.
+PR #9770 - Restore completion in debugger.
 PR #9785 - Deprecate IPython.core.debugger.Tracer() in favor of simpler, newer, APIs.
 PR #9731 - Restore NoOpContext context manager removed by mistake, and add DeprecationWarning.
 PR #9765 - Add option allowing Prompt\toolkit to use 24bits colors.
 PR #9736 - Fix for closing interactive matplotlib windows on OS X. PR #9854 - An embedded interactive shell instance can be used more than once.
 PR #9843 - More robust check for whether IPython is in a terminal.
 PR #9833 - Better pretty-printing of dicts on PyPy.
 PR #9827 - Some coloured output now looks better on dark background command prompts in Windows.
 PR #9838 - Improved tab completion of paths on Windows .
 PR #9826 - Fix tkinter event loop integration on Python 2 with future installed.
+PR #9824 - Restore Ctrl-\ as a shortcut to quit IPython.

-PR #9824 prompt\toolkit uses pygments styles for syntax highlighting.
+- Make get\ipython() accessible when modules are imported by startup files.
+PR #9818 - Add support for running directories containing a \\main\\.py file with the ipython command.
+PR #9813 prompt\toolkit uses pygments styles for syntax highlighting.
 By default, the colors specified in the style are approximated using a standard 256-color palette. prompt\toolkit also supports 24bit, a.k.a. "true", a.k.a.
 16-million color escape sequences which enable compatible terminals to display the exact colors specified instead of an approximation.
 This true\color option exposes that capability in prompt\toolkit to the IPython shell.